-The current Management Board will remain in office for the 2010/2011/2012 financial years.
-Expiry of the term of office for all Members is envisaged as the date of the Supervisory Board meeting called to approve the 2012 financial statements.
+The current Management Board will remain in office for the 2013/2014/2015 financial years.
+Expiry of the term of office for all Members is envisaged as the date of the Supervisory Board meeting called to approve the 2015 financial statements.

-The current Articles of Association do not provide for differentiated terms of office for all or part of the Members of the Management Board.
+The current provisions of the Articles of Association do not envisage a differentiated term of office for all or part of the Management Board.

-Where one or more Management Board Members leave service, for any reason whatsoever, the Supervisory Board is to substitute them without delay.
+Where one or more Management Board Members leave service, for any reason whatsoever, the Supervisory Board is to substitute them without delay, in compliance with provisions on the Board's composition.
 The term of office of the newly appointed Board Members expires simultaneously with the term of the members in office at the time of their appointment.